 When planning our visit to Puerto Vallarta I knew that I wanted to do something that we usually don’t do at home.
-Whether snorkeling, ATV riding, parasailing, or riding a dune buggy, Puerto Vallarta has plenty of options for every type of traveler.
+Whether snorkelling, ATV riding, parasailing, or riding a dune buggy, Puerto Vallarta has plenty of options for every type of traveller.
 For our first full day, we decided to book an ATV tour with Estigo Tours.

 Estigo Tours stood out to me from the first time I viewed their website.
-They have several locations throughout Mexico, and provide tours from ATV rides to boat trips, from zip lining to horseback riding.
+They have several locations throughout Mexico and provide tours that range from ATV rides to boat trips, from zip lining to horseback riding.
 You are spoiled for choice when choosing to spend your day with Estigo Tours as they have so many day trips!

 Originally we had been planning a horseback riding trip to the Sierra Mountains.
-This is a 3 hour horseback riding journey that sounded wonderful.
+This is a 3-hour horseback riding journey that sounded wonderful.
 However, as people who very rarely get on a horse, we knew we would be quite sore the next day.
-So we decided to not book the horseback riding.
-Instead we chose an ATV tour.
+So we decided to not book the horseback ride.
+Instead, we chose an ATV tour.

 There are a few different ATV tours to choose from.
 There are the Coast and Jungle Adventure, the Sierra Madre Mountain Adventure, the ATV and Zip alone tour, and the Botanical Gardens & ATV Tour.

-With four different choices we knew that no matter which tour we picked we would have a great time.
+With four different choices, we knew that we would have a great time no matter which tour we picked.

 After reading through each option thoroughly we chose the Coast and Jungle Adventure.